 This infographic courtesy of www.speakupbiola.com and is used by permission.

-The following terms are used as defined below by the university in our policy and procedures.
+The following terms are used as defined below by the university in our Sexual Misconduct Policy.

-Dating Violence: The term “dating violence” means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of such a relationship shall be determined based on the reporting party’s statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+Dating Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
+The existence of such a relationship shall be determined based on the Complainant’s characterization of that relationship, and with consideration of the length of the relationship, the type of relationship and the frequency of interaction between the persons involved in the relationship.
+Violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
+Dating violence can be a single event or a pattern of behavior.
+Dating violence does not include acts covered under the definition of domestic violence.